yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getsymbolstorefilename-method.md

 ## <a name="parameters"></a>Parametreler
  `cchName`
- [in] Boyutu `szName` arabellek.
+ [in] The size of the `szName` buffer.

  `pcchName`
- [out] Döndürülen adının uzunluğu alan değişken işaretçisi `szName`, null sonlandırma dahil.
+ [out] A pointer to the variable that receives the length of the name returned in `szName`, including the null termination.

  `szName`
- [out] Bir işaretçi değişkenine sembol deposunun dosya adını alır.
+ [out] A pointer to the variable that receives the file name of the symbol store.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.